 EU companies without a VAT number

 If you are selling a "dematerialised service" you have to charge VAT at the rate that is applicable in the client's country.
-For client's based in the UK you will have to charge 20%.
-On the invoice you will need to state that you have invoiced at the UK rate in accordance with EU regulations.
+On the invoice you will need to state that you have invoiced at the country rate in accordance with EU regulations.